Getting from Hong Kong International Airport to a hotel on the island, in Kowloon, or near the airport on Lantau Island is quite easy.

 - Central: HKD 370

 - Kowloon (Tsim Sha Tsui/Tsim Sha Tsui East): HKD 270

 - Hong Kong Disneyland: HKD 140

-Check online for other sample fares, expect the fare to run higher if traffic lengthens the journey.
+Expect the fare to run higher if traffic lengthens the journey.

 It is not customary to tip a taxi driver unless he or she went out of his way for you.
 If the fare involves change, do round up to the next dollar.

 How Much Luggage Fits into a Hong Kong Taxi?

 It depends on what else the driver has in the trunk and the dimensions of your suitcase.